 Most patients can return to work in 10 to 14 days.
 Your results will be fully visible when the swelling has completely dissipated.
 Sports and strenuous exercises will need to be avoided for at least six weeks.

 Like anything in life, surgery has risks.
-Risks of facelift and neck lift surgery include bleeding, infection, poor wound healing, skin or hair loss, numbness, facial nerve injury, unfavorable scarring, asymmetries, cardiopulmonary complications, and anesthesia risks.
+Risks of facelift surgery include: bleeding, infection, poor wound healing, skin or hair loss, numbness, facial nerve injury, unfavorable scarring, asymmetries, cardiopulmonary complications, and anesthesia risks.
 Dr. Belz will address these risks and all of your questions in your personalized consultation.

 Which facial rejuvenation procedure is right for me?